iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

   > (1 2 (+ 3 4))

-There is another way we can avoid the error we see above, and that is to write our macro such that we do not evaluate the list we have built.
+There is another way we can avoid the error we see above, and that is to write our macro such that we do not evaluate our problematic list.
 We can do this by returning some other harmless list, and while this may seem counterproductive, it give us a way to write functions that receive s-expressions.
-Our macro becomes a callable that works on symbolic arguments, potentially produces side-effects (such as our call to post), and returns a value that is harmless to evaluate.
+Our macro becomes a callable that works on symbolic arguments, potentially produces side-effects (such as our call to post), and returns a value that is harmless and ignored.

 .. code:: scheme